BMW 5 Series (E39): Development and launch

-Development for the E34's successor began in 1989, and ended in 1995.
+Development for the E34's successor began in 1993, and ended in 1995.
 The final design by Joji Nagashima was selected in June 1992 and later frozen for production under new design chief Chris Bangle.
 With design selection in 1992, the series development phase began and took 39 months until start of production.
 The domestic German design patent was filed on 20 April 1994, with an E39 prototype.

+Pre-production cars rolled off the pilot line from February 1995 starting with 523i and 528i models.
+This was followed by the 520i in March 1995, 525td/tds and 540i in April 1995 and 535i in October 1995.
 In May 1995 BMW published the first official photos of the E39.
 The E39 premiered in September 1995 at the Frankfurt Motor Show.
-In December 1995 sales of sedan models began on the European mainland.
+Dealer demonstrator cars became available from September 1995 in continental Europe, commencing full scale production.
+In December 1995 sales of saloon models began on the European mainland.
 Production of wagon/estate models began in November 1996.

 Body styles

 Equipment

 The E39 was one of the first vehicles (alongside the E38 7 Series) to have curtain airbags, which protect the occupants' heads in a side impact.
 Standard equipment on the launch models included dual front and side airbags, pretensioners and load limiters for the front seatbelts, anti-lock brakes, traction control, power steering, and air conditioning.
 Satellite navigation was also available, initially using maps on CD-ROMs, then moving to DVD maps in 2002.
+Some of the optional equipment included heated front seats and steering wheel, a voice entry system, a cordless car phone, and double glazed door side windows.
 Several models were available in Sports or Executive trim levels.

-Special options available options on wagon models were either a roller blind or extending cargo cover with patrician net for the rear cargo area, roller sun visors for rear and side windows.
+Special options available options on wagon models were either a roller blind or extending boot cover with patrician net for the rear boot area, roller sun visors for rear and side windows.

 A "latent heat accumulator" was available as an option up until September 1999.
 The accumulator stores engine heat by converting a salt from solid to liquid form (phase transition).
 The insulated tank can store heat for several days.
 The next time the vehicle is started, this heat is automatically used to reduce exhaust emissions (by heating the engine up to operating temperature quicker), for cabin heating and window defrosting.

 Separate to the latent heat accumulator is the Residual Heat function (activated by a button labelled "REST"), which allows the demister and cabin heater to use the heat of an engine that has recently been turned off (using an electric pump to push hot coolant through the heater core).